 - Fogging of stable premises can be done in the evening to reduce mosquitoes; read directions carefully before using.

 Yes, there is an approved vaccine for horses.
 It must be purchased from a veterinarian.
 There is no specific vaccine or treatment for West Nile virus infection in humans.What is the recommendation for vaccinating my horse?

-Primary Vaccination Series*No one knows for sure how long immunity lasts.
+*No one knows for sure how long immunity lasts.
 Current thoughts are not past four to six months.
 Age, immune status, and residing in an endemic area may influence revaccination intervals.

 - Horses should receive a booster three to four weeks prior to vector season; and